BEEF LIVER BALLS

 Dog food, dog treats, dingo diet and dogs diet why is there a difference?

 Recently on TV in Melbourne I saw a person from a dingo rescue group advocating that they make great pets, that they aren't bad around children etc etc. Some of that might seem like a revelation to you, but I was most surprised by his view on the dingo diet and the companion dog diet.

-Ironically this is what I and many raw feeders and science journals on bio-availability (that I have analysed in previous articles on my site( have said for decades about why a domestic dog HAS to have a natural meat based diet, to be really healthy.
+Ironically this is what I and many raw feeders and science journals on bio-availability (that I have analyzed in previous articles on my site( have said for decades about why a domestic dog HAS to have a natural meat-based diet, to be really healthy.

 Sometimes its like special interest groups want to keep the gateway open to dog food sponsorship so they won't rock the boat.
-HOWEVER If you look at the first image in this article and an analysis of other dingo dietary information quoted below. you should find that the dingo and domestic dog are incredibly similar in nutrition needs.
+However, If you look at the first image in this article and an analysis of other dingos dietary information quoted below. you should find that the dingo and domestic dog are incredibly similar in nutrition needs.

 The dingo and the dog co-evolution and their food diet

 An Australian museum site says the dingo was " probably introduced to Australia by Asian seafarers about 4,000 years ago.
 Its origins have been traced back to a south Asian variety of Grey Wolf (Canis lupus lupus).
 Recent DNA studies suggest that Dingoes may have been in Australia even longer (between 4,640-18,000 years"

 And from previous science papers it is believed that the domestic dog evolved from teh wolf about 20,000 years ago in China from the grey wolf.